brionmario/html-starter/README.md

 # Testing

 Execute the following command to run your unit tests.
+We use [codecov](https://codecov.io/) package to generate test coverage reports and the generated reports can be found in the `coverage` folder.

 ```bash
 npm run test